cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-02-14-securing-a-permanent-job-in-sweden-before-completing-my-phd.md

 This is primarily due to the immediate feedback provided by the interviewer.
 This real-time interaction not only allows for instant clarification of doubts and swift correction of errors, but also fosters a dynamic environment where problem-solving becomes a collaborative effort.
 This interpersonal element tends to make the process more enjoyable and enriching.
-For example, in one of the interviews I was given one piece of paper at the time and 5 minutes to identify bugs and vulnerabilities within the Spring Boot Java application.
+For example, in one of the interviews, I was given one piece of paper at the time and 5 minutes to identify bugs and vulnerabilities within the Spring Boot Java application.
 At the end of the task the conversation eventually delved into a more profound discussion regarding achieving thread safety, enhancing performance, and devising elegant solutions to eliminate issues such as SQL injection and other vulnerabilities in the code.
 I'm sure that with the time I'm going to miss doing these kind of technical interviews.